 Presented and developed by David Flack, MA, LMHC, CDP

 Counseling teens can present a variety of unique ethical and legal considerations – from navigating informed consent requirements with resistant adolescents, to defining what “imminent harm” means from both legal and ethical perspectives, to balancing best practices with client willingness.
 This can be especially challenging here in Washington state, where laws about confidentiality and related treatment issues places the age of consent for counseling at 13 years old.

-We will start this highly interactive workshop by revewing state laws covering confidentiality and consent when counseling teens.
-Then, we will explore a variety of practical considerations related to Washington’s age of consent, ethical issues when working with mandated teens, and the special challenges of working with highly resistant adoscents and their families.
+We will start this highly interactive workshop by reviewing state laws covering confidentiality and consent when counseling teens.
+Then, we will explore a variety of practical considerations related to Washington’s age of consent, ethical issues when working with mandated teens, and the special challenges of working with highly resistant adolescents and their families.